4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 Mixing all the above into a single solution would require a significant amount of development time and effort.
 However, I can provide you with an outline of how you can combine the different tools and techniques mentioned above into a single security solution:

-1. Use Kali Linux as the base operating system for your security solution.
+1. Use Linux as the base operating system for your security solution.

 2. Use MPI and parallel processing to create a supercluster of five devices that can perform distributed scanning and exploitation.